LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 With `dynamic mapping`, Elasticsearch looks at each field and tries to infer the data type from the field content.
 Then, it assigns a type to each field and creates a list of field names and types known as mapping.

-Depending on the assigned field type, each field is indexed and primed for different types of search(full text search, aggregations, sorting).
+Depending on the assigned field type, each field is indexed and primed for different types of requests(full text search, aggregations, sorting).
 This is why mapping plays an important role in how Elasticsearch stores and searches for data.

 ### View the Mapping
 Syntax: